 What to do

 This “on the road” jazz festival lasts almost one hundred days and travels throughout Emilia Romagna.
 The numbers speak clearly: there will be about 500 musicians performing in more than 60 concerts in over twenty cities.
-The festival will be opened by the trumpet player Paolo Fresu.
-February 26 – June 1.
+Until June 1.